-A. Receipt of an Initial Report of Title IX Prohibited Conduct a. of the availability of Supportive Measures, including that the Supportive Measures
+A. Receipt of an Initial Report of Title IX Prohibited Conduct

 1. Offer of Supportive Measures

 Upon receipt of notice of an Initial Report of Title IX Prohibited Conduct (which may come from any individual), the Title IX Coordinator or Deputy Title IX Coordinator (or their designee) will promptly contact the Complainant and inform the Complainant: